vs4vijay/ParkingLotAPI/README.md

 # Parking Lot API

-A Parking Lot system implementation in RESTful API
+A RESTful API Implementation for a Parking Lot Management System

 ## Data Models